 The population of sperm whales in the Pacific was likely well below pre-whaling levels before modern whaling for them became especially intense in the late 1940s (Reeves and Whitehead 1997).
-A total of 258,000 sperm whales were reported to have been taken by commercial whalers operating in the North Pacific between 1947 and 1987 (C. Allison, pers. comm., International Whaling Commission, The Red House, Station Road, Histon, Cambridge, UK).
-This value underestimates the actual kill in the North Pacific as a result of under-reporting by USSR pelagic whaling operations, which are estimated to have under-reported catches during 1949-71 by 60% (Brownell et al. 1998).
-In addition, new information suggests that Japanese land based whaling operations also under-reported sperm whale catches during the post-World War II era (Kasuya 1998).
+A total of 260,285 sperm whales were reported to have been taken by commercial whalers operating in the North Pacific between 1925 and 1987 of those, 258,829 were taken between 1946 and 1987 (International Whaling Commission, BIWS catch data, February 2003 version, unpublished).
+This value underestimates the actual kill in the North Pacific as a result of under-reporting by U.S.S.R. pelagic whaling operations, which are estimated to have under-reported catches during 1949-71 by 60% (Brownell et al. 1998).
+In addition, new information suggests that Japanese land-based whaling operations also under-reported sperm whale catches during the post-World War II era (Kasuya 1999).
 The Japanese officially stopped catching sperm whales in the North Pacific in 1988 (Reeves and Whitehead 1997).